CityOfLosAngeles/planning-entitlements/scripts_notebooks_README.md

 * `D3-poisson-scale`: Exploratory analysis of Poisson regression using synthetic counts.

 ### Utility Functions for All Notebooks
+* `laplan`: Python package with utility functions for zoning, entitlement, and Census data.
 * `utils`: Common utility functions to be used in any of the scripts, such as making a geodataframe from x, y coordinates, and making zipped shapefile.
 * `toc`: Functions to analyze TOC entitlements.
 Brings in GTFS feeds to determine reconstruct TOC tiers from Metro bus, Metro rail, and Metrolink.